 Stable: Once deployed, provide consistent interfaces

-Shared: Multiple pipelines can use the same services
+Shared: Pipeline modules and applications can use the same service outputs

 Environment-Specific: Different configs for dev/staging/prod